fbpx

 One of the constantly changing criteria and that should be analyzed as a priority, is with regards to the “participating countries” – which defines, based on a quota system (aiming to ensure diversity within the UN Secretariat workforce), which countries are invited to participate in the selection that year.
 The list changes on an annual basis and, in order to apply, candidates must hold the nationality of a minimum of one of the pre-selected member states.

-Usually during the month of April, or May, at the latest, the UN releases the YPP eligibility criteria, along with a list of the participating countries.
 You can only apply for the UN YPP exams under one nationality.
 If you have more than one, deciding which one to use may benefit you in the process.
 For instance, if you take into consideration, which country (of the ones you are a national) is under-represented in the UN Secretariat, or the number of nationals applying for the program, you could improve your chances of qualifying in the exam.
 This is an important strategy, considering that of all the applicants, only the best 60 per country, for each area, are invited for the first part of the UN YPP written exam.

 Please note that prospective nationality and residency status does NOT qualify as nationality for application to the UN YPP exams.
 You must prove your nationality by presenting a passport or national identity card.